BenOvermyer/benovermyer.com/content/kb/books.md

 3. _Elven Star_ by Margaret Weiss and Tracy Hickman
 4. _Fire Sea_ by Margaret Weiss and Tracy Hickman
 5. _Serpent Mage_ by Margaret Weiss and Tracy Hickman
+6. _The Hand of Chaos_ by Margaret Weiss and Tracy Hickman
+7. _Into the Labyrinth_ by Margaret Weiss and Tracy Hickman

 ## 2020